Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation: Results and Discussion

-\rparagraph{Results and Discussion.} Figure \ref{fig:cross_lingual_transfer_results} summarizes the cross-lingual transfer results for single-aspect diversification and personalization.
-Expectedly, \mannertitle{} trained fully on Adressa (i.e., in Norwegian) suffers from a large drop in content personalization (ranking) performance, compared to the counterpart trained on MIND (i.e., in English).
-In contrast, transferring only the \texttt{A-Module}, i.e., training the \texttt{CR-Module} on MIND and the \texttt{A-Module} (for topics and sentiment) on Adressa), yields performance comparable to that of complete in-language training (i.e., both \texttt{CR-Module} and \texttt{A-Module} trained on MIND).
-This is particularly the case for the sentiment \texttt{A-Module}, since the sentiment labels between the languages/datasets are more aligned than those for topical categories.
-This is encouraging, as it suggests that \manner{} has the ability to ``plug-in'' \texttt{A-Modules} trained on datasets in languages different that the target language, when the aspectual labels are not available for the target language.
-We highlight that the cross-lingual \texttt{A-Module} transfer is successful despite the fact that we transfer from a smaller dataset to a larger one (i.e., Adressa to MIND) and from a less resourced language to a more resourced one (i.e., Norwegian to English).
+We next analyze the transferability of \manner{} across datasets and languages in single-aspect customization experiments.\footnote{We evaluate only the title-based version of \manner{}, as the full version cannot be trained on Adressa.} Concretely, we train the \texttt{CR-Module} and \texttt{A-Modules} on both MIND (i.e., in English) and Adressa (i.e., in Norwegian), respectively.
+At inference, we evaluate all combinations of pretrained \texttt{CR-Module} and \texttt{A-Modules} on the test set of MIND.
+We now use a multilingual DistilBERT Base \cite{sanh2019distilbert} as \manner{}'s NE to enable cross-lingual transfer (\texttt{XLT}).
+Fig. \ref{fig:xlt_adressa_mind_div} summarizes the \texttt{XLT} results for single-aspect diversification.\footnote{Figs. \ref{fig:xlt_adressa_mind_div} and \ref{fig:xlt_mind_adressa} provide similar results for single-aspect personalization and single-aspect customization on MIND, and respectively, Adressa, as target-language datasets.} As expected, \manner{} trained fully on Adressa suffers a large drop in content personalization performance, compared to the counterpart trained on MIND.
+In contrast, transferring only the \texttt{A-Module}, i.e., training the \texttt{CR-Module} on MIND and the \texttt{A-Module} on Adressa, yields performance comparable to that of complete in-language training (i.e., both \texttt{CR-Module} and \texttt{A-Module} trained on MIND).
+This is particularly the case for the sentiment \texttt{A-Module}, since the sentiment labels between the datasets are more aligned than those for topical categories.
+These results indicate that the plug-and-play of \texttt{A-Modules} enables zero-shot \texttt{XLT}, as modules trained on the much smaller Norwegian Adressa transfer well to the large English MIND.
 This suggests that, coupled with multilingual PLMs, \manner{} can be used for effective news recommendation in lower-resource languages, where training data and aspectual labels are scarce.
-Furthermore, the results suggest that the \texttt{A-Modules} could be trained on general-purpose classification datasets (e.g. topic or sentiment classification datasets).
+Furthermore, the results demonstrate that the \texttt{A-Modules} could be trained on general-purpose classification datasets (e.g. topic or sentiment classification datasets), alleviating the need for aspect-specific annotation of news stories.